Breast Lift Surgery: Mastopexy

 In general, the shape of your breasts complements your body.
 Aging and gravity cause the breast to droop, lose firmness and sag.
 Pregnancy, breastfeeding, menopause and weight fluctuations also cause your boobs to lose lift and volume.
 Sagging boobs and downward pointing nipples affect self-confidence and self-esteem.
-To get rid of displeasing changes in breast and to get back the natural and youthful breast appearance, one can consider a breast lift surgery.
+To dispose of displeasing changes in breast and to get back the natural and youthful breast appearance, one can consider a breast lift surgery.

 What is a Breast Lift Surgery?

 A breast lift is an aesthetic surgery to raise boobs by removing extra breast skin, tightening tissues, reshaping, raising areola and nipple to forward position and make upper portion fuller.
 It is also termed as mastopexy.
 It is done to give breasts a more buoyant, perkier, firmer and youthful appearance.
 It restores feminine proportion.
 After a breast lift surgery, your boobs will look more round.
 This procedure also reduces large and stretched areola.

 The type of breast lift varies according to the incision technique used by your surgeon.
 The choice of incision technique relies on the amount of skin that is to be removed, patient’s personal goals and type of existing breast tissue.
 Also, the surgeon recommends the kind of breast lift that will help the patient to achieve an optimal result with least scarring.